szymongalecki/Swarm_Robotics/Writing/Methods.md

 Alpha algorithm was introduced by Julien Nembrini in [Minimalist Coherent Swarming of Wireless Networked Autonomous Mobile Robots](../Papers/Minimalist%20Coherent%20Swarming%20of%20Wireless%20Networked%20Autonomous%20Mobile%20Robots.pdf).
 It was inspired by Kasper Støy's work: [Using Situated Communication in Distributed Autonomous Mobile Robotics](../Relevant%20Papers/Using%20Situated%20Communication%20in%20Distributed%20Autonomous%20Mobile%20Robotics.pdf).
 Støy proposed and implemented a simple control system for aggregating robots.
 Instead of relying on environment and localisation information, it uses physical properties of the signal used for communication.
 Robot behaviour is solely determined by the change in the number of robots that are in the range of its signal.

 Alpha algorithm is an approach to an aggregation task within the category of spatial organisation.
 It is based on assumption that robots send and receive signals through omnidirectional channels like radio or infrared.
 Single robots make decisions about their movement based only on the number of connections to other robots.
-The interconnectivity of the swarm is controlled by alpha parameter which is a threshold on desired number of connections for a single robot.
+The interconnectivity of the swarm is controlled by the alpha parameter which is a threshold on the desired number of connections for a single robot.

 ```
 Create a list of neighbours for robot, Nlist